Tent Type Backpacking, Dome

 Ease of Use

-MSR's unified hub-and-pole system makes the 3-minute setup time feel real, not aspirational.
+MSR's unified hub-and-pole system makes the three-minute setup time a real number, not marketing optimism.

-The no-curve straight-line zippers allow one-handed operation, a small detail that pays off when you're holding a headlamp or a wet rain jacket.
+The no-curve straight-line zippers allow one-handed operation, a small detail that matters when you're holding a headlamp or a cup of coffee.

 Weather Resistance